AzraelRex/Activity4_HTML-CSS-Card_CriztianBootcamp_Anacleto/README.md

 used them, so today with the help of the Google search engine, I managed to learn about some common RGB colors and even start implementing them in my project.

-I will continue the update this project tomorrow till it's deadline period.
+I will continue the update this project tomorrow till it's deadline .